 The environmental portrait is a particularly descriptive form of portraiture that illustrates an individual within one of the following environments:

-Their place of worship (including a spiritual or health-related activity such as tai chi or yoga)
+Their place of worship or spiritual practice (e.g., church, spiritual or health-related activity such as tai chi or yoga)

 Constructing A Classic Environmental Portrait